Infrastructure

 According to the President’s Delivery Unit (PDU), which supervises the implementation of the State’s mega projects, work for the Sh17 billion highway will be finalised in a few weeks.

-“The 14.7km project comprises 5 interchanges at Gitaru, Lower Kabete, Wangige, Kihara and Rumenyi.
+“The 14.7km project comprises 5 interchanges at Gitaru, Lower Kabete, Wangige, Kihara, and Rumenyi.
 Works for the main road are expected to be completed by (next month),” PDU said.

 The Nairobi Western Bypass, which was the missing link of the ring roads around Nairobi County, is expected to improve access to markets while increasing ease of doing business and improving real estate development in the Kenyan capital.

-The road starts at Gitaru on the Nairobi-Nakuru highway, linking Southern Bypass in Kikuyu town and terminating at Ruaka where it joins the Northern Bypass.
+The road starts at Gitaru on the Nairobi-Nakuru highway, linking the Southern Bypass in Kikuyu town and terminating at Ruaka where it joins the Northern Bypass.

 Design changes

-The Western Bypass was initially designed as a four-lane dual carriageway with seven interchanges at Gitaru, Lower Kabete, Wangige, Kihara, Ndenderu, Rumenyi and Ruaka but a redesign that was done later axed the Ndenderu and Ruaka interchanges.
+The Western Bypass was initially designed as a four-lane dual carriageway with seven interchanges at Gitaru, Lower Kabete, Wangige, Kihara, Ndenderu, Rumenyi, and Ruaka but a redesign that was done later axed the Ndenderu and Ruaka interchanges.

-According to the project supervisor, Kenya National Highways Authority (KeNHA), the design review was done to avoid the lengthy processes and high cost of land acquisition, and to mitigate construction delays that could have raised the contract cost.
+According to the project supervisor, Kenya National Highways Authority (KeNHA), the design review was done to avoid the lengthy processes and high cost of land acquisition and to mitigate construction delays that could have raised the contract cost.

 “However, we are still pursuing the acquisition of land for Ndenderu and Ruaraka interchanges, which will be implemented by the government in a phased manner, including the proposed capacity enhancements to Limuru Road and the Nairobi Northern Bypass,” KeNHA director general Kung’u Ndung’u said in an interview with the Sunday Nation.